simonmichael/hledger/hledger/hledger.m4.md

    prices before the valuation date.)

-3. If there are no P directives at all (any commodity or date) and the `--infer-market-price` flag is used: the price commodity from the latest transaction-inferred price for A on or before valuation date.
+3. If there are no P directives at all (any commodity or date) and the `--infer-market-prices` flag is used: the price commodity from the latest transaction-inferred price for A on or before valuation date.

 This means: